HydroProtocol/ethereum-watcher/readme.md

 nights-watch is an event listener for Ethereum written in Golang.

-## Why we build this?
+## Why build this?

-Many backend services at Hydro need to know things are changed on blockchain.
-They may be some events or transactions results.
+Many backend services at Hydro need to know things are changed on the blockchain.
+They may be some events or transaction results.

 ## Features